Bleeding heart: planting, cultivation and companion planting

 -

-Yes, this is completely normal; it is a natural phenomenon.
-The foliage of the lady's mantle gradually turns yellow and always wilts in summer, around July-August, when the flowering ends.
-The plant enters dormancy, and its growth will restart the following spring.
+Yes, this is perfectly normal; it is a natural phenomenon.
+The foliage of the bleeding heart gradually yellows and wilts during summer, around July-August, when the flowering ends.
+The plant enters dormancy, and its growth will resume the following spring.

 -